blikblum/marionette.routing/docs/route.md

 ### <code>activate(transition) [-> Promise]</code>

- Called when route is about to be activated
+ Called when route is currently inactive and about to be activated

  The transition argument provides information about the routes being transitioned to and methods to manipulate the transition like cancel and redirectTo

- If a Promise is returned, the route activation is complete only after the Promise resolution
+ If a Promise is returned, the route activation is complete only after the Promise is resolved.
+If the returned Promise is rejected, the transition will be cancelled and children routes `activate` methods will not be called

+### <code>load(transition) [-> Promise]</code>

+ Called in transition regardless of the route active state

+ The transition argument provides information about the routes being transitioned to and methods to manipulate the transition like cancel and redirectTo

+ If a Promise is returned, the route loadind is complete only after the Promise resolution, being resolved or rejected.
+The children routes `load` methods will always be called independent of return Promise state.

 ### <code>deactivate(transition)</code>

- Called when route is about to be deactivated
+ Called when route is active and about to be deactivated

  The transition argument provides information about the routes being transitioned to and methods to manipulate the transition like